TAU-MLwell/sub-types/README.md

 ## The Dataset - Coronavirus

 With the outbreak of the Corona epidemic in Israel, the Ministry of Health began publishing a database that includes characteristics of people who undergo Corona tests.
 The dataset used for this project is available as CSV file called 'corona_dataset.xlsx'.
 In addition, pre-processing of the data before using the algorithm is necessary.
 More information and the various steps are available in the file 'Preprocessing_Corona.py'.

+## 'Classifier_Tree_Corona.py'

+This is the main code including all the functions necessary for creating the clustering tree.

+#### 'build_tree' - The main function -

+This function uses the other functions written in the code to build the clustering tree.
+###### Input -
+fl